 The 40+ shops sell an array of goods, including traditional German fare and products, clothing, accessories, toys, and electronics.
 There are places to eat, such as a French-style creperie, a pastry shop, and a grill, and various events are held here throughout the year.

 Board the Bavarian Belle Riverboat for a relaxing and informative boat ride along the Cass River, and enjoy the cute streams and waterfalls spread throughout the complex.
+During the fall you can even experience Oktoberfest here!

 2. Take a Tour of St. Lorenz Lutheran Church